 This test requires a sample of bodily fluid.
-Your doctor will take the sample by inserting a sterile, cotton-tipped swab into the area to be tested and moving it from side-to-side to collect cells.
-Health care providers often ask for swabs from more than one site to be sure to find bacteria if they are present.
+Your healthcare provider will take the sample by inserting a sterile, cotton-tipped swab into the area to be tested.
+He or she will move it from side-to-side to collect cells.
+Healthcare providers often ask for swabs from more than one site to be sure to find bacteria if they are present.

-If you're a woman, you may use a vulvovaginal swab yourself or your doctor may use an endo-cervical swab.
+If you're a woman, you may use a vulvovaginal swab yourself.
+Or your provider may use an endo-cervical swab.
 Men usually give a urine specimen.

 If you are a woman, your test resulted could be affected by:

 Douching or tub bathing within 24 hours of testing

 If you are a man, your test results could be affected by: